wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 28 Nevertheless, in the league which William had made, he had included Miller, and all the brave captains and he men of war of Columbia that were nigh the place.

-29 Now, therefore, whether it was cowardice outright, in William, or whether he became treacherous for filthy lucre's sake, appeareth not unto the scribe2.
+29 Now, therefore, whether it was cowardice outright, in William, or whether he became treacherous for filthy lucre's sake, appeareth not unto the scribe.*

+* To palliate Hull's conduct, it has been urged that he surrendered his army to prevent the effusion of blood : but let us ask those charitable palliators what they would have said of Gen. Jackson, if, when a mighty and a blood-thirsty enemy appeared before his battlements, in quest of beauty and booty, he had given up N. Orleans and ceded the Louisiana territory to him ? or of the gallant Croghan, when left to defent fort Stephenson with a handful of men and a single six pounder ?--These palliators might even have wished that the heroes of Erie and Champlain had felt the same qualms of conscience :--but they ought to know that it was such noble deeds that stopt the "effusion of blood."

 30 But the effect thereof to the nation, was as a man having a millstone cast about his neck.